-Foam core

-General requirements to the foam for vacuum infusion and injection technologies are:

-- closed cell structure - styrene resistant (if UP and VE resins are in use) - resistant to the maximum acting pressure and temperature

-Note: AIREX® R82 has variable closed cell content especially at low density and may require a surface sealing process.
+General requirements to the foam for vacuum infusion and injection Foam core technologies are: Closed cell structure • Styrene resistant (if UP and VE resins are in use) Resistant to the maximum acting pressure and temperature Note: AIREX® R82 has variable closed cell content especially at low density and may require a surface sealing process.
+AIREX® R63 has limited styrene resistance and requires either low styrene content resins or a surface sealing process.
 3A Composites provides standard finishing options for vacuum infusion such as grooves and perforations, which provide good results in most cases.
 Your AIREX® distributor, converter or the AIREX® technical service can give you advice if you have any questions.

-Point feeding

-The vacuum line (V) is positioned around the sandwich part.
+Point feeding The vacuum line (V) is positioned around the sandwich part.
 The feeding point (A) of resin is centred.
 With this strategy the resin flow gets slower and slower during the infusion because the resin flow keeps constant while more fabric area must be wetted.

+The vacuum line is placed in the centre of the sandwich part.
+The resin flow starts from the edge of the part.
+This strategy is very quick and dry (not wetted) areas are avoided.